Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 Share of Primary Energy from Fossil Fuels

 It makes more than half of our electricity.
-Despite this, coal doesn’t create as much power as before; now, it makes less than a third of US electricity.
+Despite this, coal doesn’t create as much power as before; now, it makes less than a third of U.S. electricity.
 The use of fossil fuels is high, but it can hurt our land and water because getting these fuels can be messy work.

 Share of Electricity from Fossil Fuels